 What's inside a watch?
 Follow along with vintage watch repairs and service, click here!

-Follow the elgintime tag on pluspora for daily updates on vintage watches being serviced and repaired, here.
+Follow the elgintime pluspora for daily updates on vintage watches being serviced and repaired, here.
 Watches all have a job number, so if your watch is in the queue, you can check anytime to see what's currently being worked on.
 To see more, more than watches that is, my personal profile is here.
-The pluspora site does not require a login to browse.
+The pluspora site does not require a login to browse so feel free.

 The Elgin National Watch Company Production Records